-Portals are web-based platforms that collect content from different sources and present it in a single user interface to provide a customized experience for viewers and members.
-Unlike websites, portals have advanced capabilities such as the ability to manage members, analyze their activity as they engage with content, offer discussion forums, and use notifications and emails to stimulate engagement.
+Portals are web-based platforms that collect content from different sources and present it in a single user interface to provide a customized experience for its members.
+Unlike websites, portals have advanced capabilities to manage members, analyze their activity as they engage with content, offer discussion forums, and use notifications and emails to stimulate engagement.

-Portals not only deliver content and information but act as engagement systems to reach large audiences, inspire them to action and tailor content for personalized needs.
+Portals act as engagement systems to reach large audiences, inspire action and tailor content for personalized needs.
 When portals are networked together, they offer the efficiencies of adding content in a centralized location and selectively delivering it to other portals in the network.

-• Content is generally static and added by a website administrator
+• Content is generall static and added by a website administrator

 • Presents the same content experience for all viewers

 • Websites provide information not engagement

 • Portals have members or subscribers

 • Content is dynamic and added by multiple sources

 • Presents a customised content experience for its members